sairaj2327/SQL_PizzaSales/README.md

 **Project Title**: Pizza Sales Analysis

 This project is designed to demonstrate SQL skills and techniques typically used by data analysts to explore, clean, and analyze Pizza sales data.
 The project involves setting up a pizza sales database, performing exploratory data analysis (EDA), and answering specific business questions through SQL queries.
-This project is ideal for those who want to build a solid foundation in SQL.

 ## Objectives

 1. **Set up a Pizza sales database**: Create and populate a pizza sales database with the provided sales data.